Printing Protocol: Physical ZKPs for Decomposition Puzzles

-\begin{enumerate} \item Apply the chosen cut protocol to select an $n \times n$ area whose top-left corner is the top-left corner of square $B_i$.
-(To be precise, $P$ selects just the top-left corner cell of the area, and the rest will follow). \item Apply the chosen cut protocol to select a template of a square with the same size as $B_i$. \item Apply the printing protocol on the selected template and the selected area. \item Turn over all cards on the dotted cells to show that the cards on cells $c_1,c_2,...,c_i$ are all $\mybox{1}s$, and the cards on cells $c_{i+1},c_{i+2},...,c_k$ are all blank cards (otherwise $V$ rejects). \item Reconstruct a template that has just been used and replenish the pile of templates with it.
+\begin{enumerate} \item Apply the first part of the chosen cut protocol to select an $n \times n$ area whose top-left corner is the top-left corner of square $B_i$.
+(To be precise, $P$ selects just the top-left corner cell of the area, and the rest will follow). \item Apply the first part of the chosen cut protocol to select a template of a square with the same size as $B_i$. \item Apply the printing protocol on the selected template and the selected area.
+Continue the second part of the chosen cut protocol invoked in Step 1 to revert the grid into its original state. \item Turn over cards on cells $d_i,d_{i+1},...,d_k$ to show that the card on $d_i$ is a $\mybox{1}$, and the cards on $d_{i+1},d_{i+2},...,d_k$ are all blank cards (otherwise $V$ rejects). \item Reconstruct a template that has just been used and replenish the pile of templates with it.
 Let $V$ verify again that all $n$ templates are correct (otherwise $V$ rejects).
 Note that $V$ does not know which template has been used. \end{enumerate}

 Finally, $P$ reveals all cards in the grid that they are all $\mybox{1}s$ (otherwise $V$ rejects). $P$ also reveals all dummy cards that they are still blank.
 If all verification steps pass, then $V$ accepts.